kaveyjoe/SUIZERO/README.md

 ## ⚡ Overview

 **SUIZERO** is the industry standard for automated auditing of Sui Move smart contracts.
-Built for speed and precision, it analyzes compiled bytecode to detect critical vulnerabilities that source-level linters miss.
+Built for speed and precision, it analyzes compiled bytecode to detect Security vulnerabilities that source-level linters miss.

-It is the **only** tool capable of detecting **Phantom Authorization** and **Cross-Function Invariant** violations at the bytecode level.

 ---